crackcomm/ocaml-boxroot/README.md

 long-lived.

 ```
-$ make run-synthetic
+$ make run-synthetic TEST_MORE=1
 Benchmark: synthetic
 ---
-ocaml: 16.54s
+gc: 7.10s
 ---
-gc: 16.50s
+boxroot: 5.92s
 ---
-boxroot: 14.53s
+ocaml: 7.14s
 ---
-global: 39.90s
+dll-boxroot: 6.51s
 ---
-generational: 24.60s
+generational: 10.98s
+---
+global: 15.60s
+---
 ```

 Since the boxroot is directly inside a gc-allocated value, our benchmarks leave few opportunities for the version using boxroots outperforming the versions without roots.
 The repeatable outperformance of non-roots versions by the boxroot version in this benchmark could be explained by the greater cache locality during scanning.